SleepyNinja0o/open-hamclock-backend/README.md

 - Root directories missing on install.
 Manually create cache, tmp, tmp/psk-cache, and logs if missing
 - One or more SDO images may report 'File is not BMP'.
 If this is the case, try switching to a different image temporarily
 - Raspberry Pi CPU Spikes due to image generation - requires a feature to generate smaller size imagery for small form factor PCs
+- DRAP data will show as invalid on fresh OHB installs because it takes approximately 36 hours to build up a suitable cache.
+The reason for this is because NOAA does not publish historical, current day data so if the application wants to show a time series graph including the current day then it needs to be pulling from NOAA SWX every five minutes.
+The fix for this when using OHB is to allow OHB to cache for 36 hours after a fresh install

 ## Compatibility
 - [x] Ubuntu 22.x LTS